-Non-tariff barriers (NTB's) were introduced in Vietnam when the country shifted from CMEA to market trade in the late 1980s to early 1990s and quickly became a key component of Vietnam's trade policy.
+Non-tariff barriers (NTB's) were introduced in Vietnam when the country shifted from a centrally controlled economy toward market trade in the late 1980s to early 1990s and quickly became a key component of Vietnam's trade policy.
 In the past few years, Vietnam has made significant progress in reducing the use of NTBs and, under the terms of the BTA, Vietnam agreed to eliminate all non-tariff barriers, including import and export restrictions, quotas, licensing requirements, and controls for all product and service categories over a period of three to seven years, depending on the product.

-Import prohibitions: Vietnam currently prohibits the commercial importation of the following products: arms and ammunition, explosive materials (not including industrial explosives), military technical equipment and facilities, narcotics, toxic chemicals, "depraved and reactionary" cultural products, firecrackers, some children's toys, cigarettes, second-hand consumer goods, right-hand drive motor vehicles, used motor vehicles and parts, used internal combustion engines of less than 30 horsepower, asbestos materials under the amphibole group, various encryption devices, and encryption software.
+Import prohibitions: Vietnam currently prohibits the commercial importation of the following products: arms and ammunition, explosive materials (not including industrial explosives), military technical equipment and facilities, narcotics, toxic chemicals, "depraved and reactionary" cultural products, firecrackers, some children's toys, cigarettes, second-hand consumer goods, right-hand drive motor vehicles, used spare parts for vehicles, used internal combustion engines of less than 30 horsepower, asbestos materials under the amphibole group, various encryption devices, and encryption software.